UllrAI/HeadShots.fun/README.md

 - [Cloudflare R2](https://developers.cloudflare.com/r2/?from=headshots.fun) – Object storage
 - [PixMiller](https://pixmiller.com/?from=headshots.fun) – Image preprocessing, remove image background

-## Open Source Release
+## Open Source

 We're thrilled to announce that HeadShots.fun is now open source!
-This release empowers developers to contribute, customize, and extend the platform.
+By complying with the license, developers are empowered to contribute, customize, and extend the platform.

+If you need business support, such as deployment/custom development or technical consulting services, please feel free to contact us at headshots-fun@ullrai.com .

 ## Get Involved
 - 🌟 Star this repo to show your support